Romarin87/DPA3-CHON/README.md

 ```

-"Please note: The relevant model files will be released here after our paper is formally accepted by the journal."
+"Please note: The relevant model files will be released here after our paper is formally accepted."